 The healthy shoulder serves for comparison.

-What does a positive Apprehension and Relocation mean?
+What does a positive Apprehension and Relocation test mean?

 Anterior shoulder pain with reflexive muscle tensing is a sign of an anterior instability syndrome.